decoder-it/LocalPotato/README.md

 **NOTE: The SMB scenario has been fixed by Microsoft in the January 2023 Patch Tuesday with the [CVE-2023-21746](https://msrc.microsoft.com/update-guide/en-US/vulnerability/CVE-2023-21746).
 If you run this exploit against a patched machine it won't work.**

+More technical details at --> https://www.localpotato.com/localpotato_html/LocalPotato.html
 **NOTE2: The HTTP/WebDAV scenario is currently unpatched (Microsoft decision, we reported it) and works on updated systems.**

-More technical details at --> https://www.localpotato.com/localpotato_html/LocalPotato.html
+More technical details at --> https://decoder.cloud/2023/11/03/localpotato-http-edition/

 ## Usage